ONSdigital/go-ns/README.md

 * The `server` library has been moved to [dp-net/http](https://github.com/ONSdigital/dp-net).
 All imports should be updated accordingly.
 * The `request` library has been moved to [dp-net/http](https://github.com/ONSdigital/dp-net).
 All imports should be updated accordingly.
 * The `handlers` library has been moved to [dp-net/handlers](https://github.com/ONSdigital/dp-net).
 All imports should be updated accordingly.
+* The `identity` library has been moved to [dp-net/handlers](https://github.com/ONSdigital/dp-net).
+All imports should be updated accordingly.

 ---